We do not accept paper applications. Please apply online.

 Albany, New York 12222

-Do I need to request an official transcript to send to Graduate Education if I am a University at Albany Student?
+Do I need to request an official transcript to send to the Graduate School if I am a University at Albany Student?

 Do I submit my transcripts electronically?

-The Office of Graduate Education will accept electronic transcripts submitted via a secured system from the school/university or by a company contracted by the school/university.
+Upon admission, the Graduate School will accept electronic transcripts submitted via a secured system from the school/university or by a company contracted by the school/university.
 Transcripts submitted via email by the school or applicant as an attachment or uploaded with the application will not be accepted as official copies.

 What is your Institution code for reporting GRE, TOEFL, and GMAT scores?